Permaculture Design Certificate Course

 A permaculture design certification offers foundational knowledge and experience for individuals seeking to provide edible landscaping services for clients.

-The team at Custom Foodscaping (our sister business) will team with Midwest Permaculture to showcase foodscapes across St. Louis.
+The team at Custom Foodscaping (our sister business) will team with Midwest Permaculture to showcase edible landscapes across St. Louis, including a trip to EarthDance Farms.

 MEET BILL WILSON